-- Escrow prepares estimated closing statements for buyer's and seller's review and approval, together with seller's CD, if required. - Buyer's signing appointment is scheduled, documents are prepped for signing, escrow paperwork is added, and appointment with seller is made, if required. - 1 | Funds are requested and received from buyer and seller, if required.
-Upon receipt of buyer's and seller's funds as may be required, loan funds are requested from lender. - 12 Upon receipt of all funds required to close, recordable documents are forwarded to county recorder's office with authorization to record. - 13 Recording confirmation is received. - 1 / Disbursements are made and closing packages are released.
+- 11 Funds are requested and received from buyer and seller, if required.
+Upon receipt of buyer's and seller's funds as may be required, loan funds are requested from from lender. - 12 Upon receipt of all funds required to recordable documents close. are forwarded to county recorder's office with authorization to record. - 13 Recording confirmation is received. - Disbursements are made and 14 closing packages are released.